pybamm-team/PyBaMM/compiling-KLU.md

       ../sundials-5.0.0
 ```
 Be careful set the two variables `KLU_INCLUDE_DIR` and `KLU_LIBRARY_DIR`
-to the correct installation location on your system.
+to the correct installation location of the SuiteSparse libary on your system.
-If you installed SuiteSparse through your package manager, this is likely to be something of
+If you installed SuiteSparse through your package manager, this is likely to be something similar to:
-the type:
 ```
 -DKLU_INCLUDE_DIR=/usr/include/suitesparse\
 -DKLU_LIBRARY_DIR=/usr/lib/x86_64-linux-gnu\
 ```
-By default sundials will be installed on your system under `/usr/local` (this varies depending on the
+By default, Sundials will be installed on your system under `/usr/local` (this varies depending on the
 distribution).
 Should you wish to install sundials in a specific location, set the following variable
 ```